Sydney: Convict town (1788–1840)

 Phillip had been given no instructions for urban development, but in July 1788 submitted a plan for the new town at Sydney Cove.
 It included a wide central avenue, a permanent Government House, law courts, hospital and other public buildings, but no provision for warehouses, shops, or other commercial buildings.
-Phillip promptly ignored his own plan, and unplanned development became a feature of Sydney's topography.After the departure of Phillip in December 1792, the colony's military officers began acquiring land and importing consumer goods obtained from visiting ships.
-Former convicts also engaged in trade and opened small businesses.
+Phillip promptly ignored his own plan, and unplanned development became a feature of Sydney's topography.

+After Phillip's departure in December 1792, the colony's military officers began acquiring land and importing consumer goods from visiting ships.
+Former convicts engaged in trade and opened small businesses.
 Soldiers and former convicts built houses on Crown land, with or without official permission, in what was now commonly called Sydney town.
-Governor William Bligh (1806–08) imposed restrictions on trade and commerce in the town and ordered the demolition of buildings erected on Crown land, including some owned by past and serving military officers.
+Governor William Bligh (1806–08) imposed restrictions on commerce and ordered the demolition of buildings erected on Crown land, including some owned by past and serving military officers.
 The resulting conflict culminated in the Rum Rebellion of 1808, in which Bligh was deposed by the New South Wales Corps.

-Governor Lachlan Macquarie (1810–1821), played a leading role in the development of Sydney and New South Wales, establishing a bank, a currency and a hospital.
+Governor Lachlan Macquarie (1810–1821) played a leading role in the development of Sydney and New South Wales, establishing a bank, a currency and a hospital.
 He employed a planner to design the street layout of Sydney and commissioned the construction of roads, wharves, churches, and public buildings.
-Parramatta Road, linking Sydney and Parramatta, was opened in 1811 and a road across the Blue Mountains was completed in 1815, opening the way for large scale farming and grazing in the lightly-wooded pastures west of the Great Dividing Range.
+Parramatta Road, linking Sydney and Parramatta, was opened in 1811, and a road across the Blue Mountains was completed in 1815, opening the way for large-scale farming and grazing west of the Great Dividing Range.

 Following the departure of Macquarie, official policy encouraged the emigration of free British settlers to New South Wales.
-Immigration to the colony increased from 900 free settlers in 1826-30 to 29,000 in 1836-40, many of whom settled in Sydney.
-By the 1840s Sydney exhibited a geographic divide between poor and working class residents living west of the Tank Stream in areas such as The Rocks, and the more affluent residents living to its east.
+Immigration to the colony increased from 900 free settlers in 1826–30 to 29,000 in 1836–40, many of whom settled in Sydney.
+By the 1840s Sydney exhibited a geographic divide between poor and working-class residents living west of the Tank Stream in areas such as The Rocks, and the more affluent residents living to its east.
 Free settlers, free-born residents and former convicts now represented the vast majority of the population of Sydney, leading to increasing public agitation for responsible government and an end to transportation.
 Transportation to New South Wales ceased in 1840.